About

 • 1 tsp sugar from a measuring spoon, not a regular spoon

-• 600 g canned jackfruit from 2 cans, drained
+• 600 g canned jackfruit from 2 cans, rinsed and drained

 • Coconut pieces optional